Ambergris: Applications

 Ancient Egyptians burned ambergris as incense, while in modern Egypt ambergris is used for scenting cigarettes.
+Use as an incense can be seen in the John Singer Sargent painting Fumée d'Ambre Gris, painted in Tangiers and Paris in 1880.

 The ancient Chinese called the substance "dragon's spittle fragrance".
 During the Black Death in Europe, people believed that carrying a ball of ambergris could help prevent them from contracting plague.
 This was because the fragrance covered the smell of the air which was believed to be a cause of plague.

 During the Middle Ages, Europeans used ambergris as a medication for headaches, colds, epilepsy, and other ailments.

+In New Zealand, ambergris found washed up on the shores was used by Māori as chewing gum in pre-colonial times.
+It was known as mīmiha.

 Legality

 From the 18th to the mid-19th century, the whaling industry prospered.
 By some reports, nearly 50,000 whales, including sperm whales, were killed each year.
 Throughout the 19th century, "millions of whales were killed for their oil, whalebone, and ambergris" to fuel profits, and they soon became endangered as a species as a result.
-Due to studies showing that the whale populations were being threatened, the International Whaling Commission instituted a moratorium on commercial whaling in 1982.
+Because studies showed that the whale populations were being threatened, the International Whaling Commission instituted a moratorium on commercial whaling in 1982.
 Although ambergris is not harvested from whales, many countries also ban the trade of ambergris as part of the more general ban on the hunting and exploitation of whales.

 Urine, faeces, and ambergris (that has been naturally excreted by a sperm whale) are waste products not considered parts or derivatives of a CITES species and are therefore not covered by the provisions of the convention.

 Countries where ambergris trade is illegal include: